judby/utils.blog/file-cache/README.md

 ### k6

-In the [k6 folder](k6) there is a simple setup simulating up to 140 virtual users to stress the implementation a bit.
+In the [k6 folder](k6) there is a simple [Grafana K6](https://grafana.com/docs/k6/latest/) setup simulating up to 140 virtual users to stress the implementation a bit.
 It requests random images where some will be cached and some will be generated to stress all parts of the implementation.

 ```